WebAssembly/exception-handling/proposals/Level-1.md

 ### The exception reference data type

 Data types are extended to have a new `except_ref` type, that refers to an exception.
-The representation of an exception is left to the embedder.
+The representation of an exception is left to the implementation.

 ### Try and catch blocks